StockNews.com Initiates Coverage on Trio-Tech International (NYSE:TRT)

-StockNews.com assumed coverage on shares of Trio-Tech International (NYSE:TRT – Get Rating) in a report published on Monday.
-The firm issued a hold rating on the stock.
+Equities research analysts at StockNews.com assumed coverage on shares of Trio-Tech International (NYSE:TRT – Get Rating) in a research note issued to investors on Monday.
+The brokerage set a “hold” rating on the stock.

 Institutional Inflows and Outflows

-A hedge fund recently raised its stake in Trio-Tech International stock.
-Acadian Asset Management LLC grew its holdings in Trio-Tech International (NYSE:TRT – Get Rating) by 6.2% in the first quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor owned 54,686 shares of the company’s stock after buying an additional 3,214 shares during the quarter.
-Acadian Asset Management LLC owned 1.38% of Trio-Tech International worth $393,000 as of its most recent SEC filing.
-Hedge funds and other institutional investors own 14.80% of the company’s stock.
+An institutional investor recently raised its position in Trio-Tech International stock.
+Acadian Asset Management LLC grew its stake in Trio-Tech International (NYSE:TRT – Get Rating) by 6.2% in the 1st quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 54,686 shares of the company’s stock after buying an additional 3,214 shares during the quarter.
+Acadian Asset Management LLC owned 1.38% of Trio-Tech International worth $393,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 14.80% of the company’s stock.

 Trio-Tech International engages in the provision of third-party semiconductor testing and burn-in services.
 It operates through the following segments: Manufacturing, Testing Services, Distribution, and Real Estate.
 The Manufacturing segment produces both front-end and back-end semiconductor test equipment and related peripherals.